Public History Alumni

 He also made a short video documentary, "For the People," for an exhibit UMass students created on the Skinner Coffee House at Holyoke's Wisteriahurst Museum (for the on-line version, see www.ci.holyoke.ma.us/Skinner/eindex.html).

 A fieldwork assignment in the Introduction to Public History class led to an ongoing relationship with the Valley Women's History Collaborative and after the program, Cline continued his oral history work with the VWHC, documenting reproductive rights history in the Pioneer Valley.
 He is the author of Creating Choice: A Community Responds to the Need for Abortion and Birth Controla collected work of edited oral histories based on that work, from the Palgrave Studies in Oral History series, published by Palgrave MacMillan (St. Martin's) in September 2005.
 David was awarded the National Council on Public History's HRA New Professional Award in 2004.
 After leaving Amherst, David completed his doctorate at UNC-Chapel Hill.
-Today, he is a Professor of Public History at Virginia Tech.
+Previously, he was Professor of Public History at Virginia Tech.
+As of 2017, He is

 David Favolaro (2003) | Curator of Research, Lower East Side Tenement Museum